| | Are

 for a definite trend to show up in, say, consumer prices, and

+by then severe damage may have been done.
 Q. How can one tell what the Fed is up to?
+A. Watch the interest rate on Federal funds, which

 are overnight loans among banks.
 Check Friday's newspaper to see